bridgedb/BridgeDbR/README.md

 install.packages("BiocManager")
 BiocManager::install("BridgeDbR")
 ```
+** Note that setting up this package in Ubuntu might require you to load rJava; you can find documentation on that [here](install.packages('rJava') ## See https://www.r-bloggers.com/2018/02/installing-rjava-on-ubuntu/ if you have issues with this package on Ubuntu.)

 To view documentation for the version of this package installed in your system, start R and enter: